Whether you know it or not, your powers of comprehension depend on your powers of distinguishing.

 - In assessment there is no you.
 You see and you say.
 It has no reflection on you.

 Same in my workshops.

 If you can’t tell the difference between judgment and assessment, you’ll be mortified by the things I say about the participants.
 Sounds even nasty.
 But nasty is judgment.
 It intends to put the other down… nasty is all about the speaker.

-I am not nasty.
-I am compassionate.
+I am not nasty, instead I am compassionate.
 I tell you the things I tell you so you can calm down and stop hiding it.
-So you can take a deep breath and look at it and say… “ugh. ugly.”
+So you can take a deep breath and look at it and say… ‘ugh. ugly.’

 No power.
 No enjoyment.
-No flow.
+The flow is blocked.
 No abundance.
 Only death.
 Only violence.